interledger/rafiki/docs/account-service-api.md

 2. Provider requests a withdrawal from Rafiki, which reduces the balance and places a hold on the funds, or fails if there's insufficient funds.
    - If the account has insufficient funds, the provider cancels the withdrawal within their system.
 3. Provider credits the balance in their external system or performs a (potentially irrevocable) settlement.
-   - If this fails, the provider may rollback the withdrawal with Rafiki.
+   - If this fails, the provider may void the withdrawal with Rafiki.
-4. After the settlement is applied, the provider finalizes the withdrawal within Rafiki, commiting the balance reduction.
+4. After the settlement is applied, the provider finalizes the withdrawal within Rafiki, posting the balance reduction.
 5. Provider finalizes the withdrawal in its system.

 ### Crash recovery